DaScient/SuperTrendTradingBot/README.md

 ### Execution :moneybag:

-Once the trade signal is sent, the execution class with send the order to Binance.US via ccxt.exchange.
-For this execution to work, the user will need to verify their identity at CryBot startup.
+Once the trade signal is sent, the execution class will send the order to Binance.US via ccxt.exchange.

 Relax, have fun, and don't forget to drink plenty of water! :tada::rocket::full_moon: